Who is eligible for Nest?

 For a full list of qualifying means-tested benefits please click here.

-If you or someone you live with has a chronic respiratory, circulatory or mental health condition and an income below defined thresholds you may be eligible for support.
+If you or someone you live with has a chronic respiratory, circulatory or mental health condition and are living in an energy inefficient property (D, E, F or G rated) and on an income below defined thresholds you may be eligible for support.
 More information is available here.

 Is there an age criteria for the scheme?

 No, there is not an age criteria for householders applying to Nest.

 How can you tell the rating of a property?

 You do not need to know the efficiency rating before you call.
 Our advisors will ask you a number of questions over the phone to identify the property rating.
 Eligibility will not be confirmed until a Nest surveyor visits your property and undertakes an assessment.

 Are privately rented properties eligible for energy efficiency improvements?